govuk-once/onward-journey/README.md

 Install the pre-commit hooks with `pre-commit install`.
 This will run the hooks listed in `.pre-commit-config.yaml` before each commit

+## Running the application

+There are instructions for running the prototype application in [the `app` directory README](app/README.md)

 ## Deploying infrastructure

 You need to have the gds cli installed and configured to be able to deploy infrastructure, to the point that `gds aws once-onwardjourney-development-readonly -- echo "test"` succeeds